armory/docs/content/en/plugins/github-api/install/spinnaker-operator.md

 ---
-title: Install the GitHub API Plugin in Spinnaker (Operator)
+title: Install the GitHub Integration Plugin in Spinnaker (Operator)
 linkTitle: Spinnaker - Operator
 weight: 2
 description: >
-  Learn how to install Armory's GitHub API Plugin in a Spinnaker instance managed by the Spinnaker Operator.
-The GitHub API enables enhanced Spinnaker-GitHub integration.
+  Learn how to install Armory's GitHub Integration Plugin in a Spinnaker instance managed by the Spinnaker Operator.
+The GitHub Integration plugin enables enhanced Spinnaker-GitHub integration.
 ---

 ![Proprietary](/images/proprietary.svg) ![Early Access](/images/ea.svg)

 ## Installation overview

-Enabling the GitHub API plugin consists of the following steps:
+Enabling the GitHub Integration plugin consists of the following steps:

 1. [Meet the prerequisites](#before-you-begin)
 1. [Create and install a GitHub App](#create-and-install-a-github-app)